PoodleLabs/PoodleLabs.BitcoinBinaryVerificationScripts/README.md

 3. Type `cd [PATH TO REPOSITORY]` where `[PATH TO REPOSITORY]`is the fully qualified directory name for your local copy of the repository, for example `cd C:/users/Isaac/downloads/PoodleLabs.BitcoinBinaryVerificationScripts`.
 4. Type `download-and-verify-bitcoin-core.ps1`.
 Optionally you may add the `DownloadZip` flag (eg: `download-and-verify-bitcoin-core.ps1 -DownloadZip`) to download a zip file containing the Bitcoin Core binaries, rather than installer, and you may specify a Bitcoin Core version with the `CoreVersion` flag (eg: `download-and-verify-bitcoin-core.ps1 -CoreVersion "24.0"`).
 5. Read the output.

+Note: if you already have GPG4Win installed, you may run the `download-and-verify-bitcoin-core-preinstalled-gpg.ps1` script instead.

 ## Contributions